a29g/Mega-Minter/README.md

 # About
 NFT Drop Website where you can sign in with your Metamask wallet and be able to mint and claim 1 on 1 NFT Tokens.
+An NFT is a unit of data stored on a digital ledger, called a blockchain, that certifies a digital asset to be unique and therefore, not interchangeable.
+NFTs can be used to represent items such as photos, videos, audio, and other types of digital files.

 # Run in your local machine steps